 International projects and project finance

 The international projects team, based in Dubai, consists of project development and project finance specialists who have extensive experience of advising on the implementation of major projects across the GCC, wider Middle East and Africa.
-The team is led by partners Jonathan Brufal (international projects) and Shane Wilson (international project finance).
+The team is led by partner Jonathan Brufal (international projects).

 Team members have extensive experience advising on big ticket and international IPPs and IWPPs across the GCC, wider Middle East and in Africa including on ECA funded projects.
 We have advised: